-There is also a total alcohol ban across the City of Port Phillip at New Year's (8 pm 30 December until 12 midday 2 January) and Australia Day (from 8 pm on 25 January until 12 midday on 27 January).
+There is also a total alcohol ban across the City of Port Phillip at New Year's (8 pm 30 December to 12 midday 2 January) and Australia Day (8 pm 25 January to 12 midday 27 January).

 Bin your rubbish or take it with you

 We know that full bins are a big issue over summer.
 To accommodate the increased demand, we’re providing extra public rubbish bins, bin collections and beach cleans all summer long, making it easier for everyone to keep our beaches, parks and reserves clean.